AaroneGeorge/gradeAi/README.md

 ## Conclusion

-By seamlessly integrating advanced AI technology, **evaluAIte** automates and enhances the efficiency of traditional grading systems.
+By seamlessly integrating advanced AI technology, **gradeAI** automates and enhances the efficiency of traditional grading systems.
 This empowers educators with a robust tool for managing and evaluating student performance with accuracy and ease.